librato/api-docs/source/includes/_alerts.md

 Parameter | Definition
 --------- | ----------
 name | A unique name used to identify the alert.
 Must be 255 or fewer characters, and may only consist of 'A-Za-z0-9.:-'.
-Dotted decimal notation (e.g. *production.web.frontend.responsetime*) is recommended. version | Should be set to either `1` or `2` and dictates whether to return v1 (deprecated) or v2 alerts.
-If unspecified the recommended v2 alerts will be returned. conditions | An array of conditions hashes (properties described in the [overview](#alerts)).<br><br>NOTE: Conditions are required for PUT operations. services | An array of [services](#services) to notify for this alert (sent as list of IDs). attributes<br>`optional` | A key-value hash of metadata for the alert (described in alert attributes).
+Dotted decimal notation (e.g. *production.web.frontend.responsetime*) is recommended. version | Optional.
+Can be set to `1` or `2` and dictates whether to return v1 (deprecated) or v2 alerts.
+If unspecified, v2 alerts will be returned. conditions | An array of conditions hashes (properties described in the [overview](#alerts)).<br><br>NOTE: Conditions are required for PUT operations. services | An array of [services](#services) to notify for this alert (sent as list of IDs). attributes<br>`optional` | A key-value hash of metadata for the alert (described in alert attributes).